TomRuneSa/TheLionKing_Sim/OVERVIEW.md

 	If the lion is moderately hungry, it will search for warthogs, marecats and hyenas to eat.
 It will go for the best 	food it can see.
 If the lion is starving, it will search for the same animals to eat, but instead of going for the 	best one, it will go for the closest one so it'll get food as fast as possible.

 -Cub
 	- When the cub is born, it'll be born without beeing hungry, a mere miracle.
 As long as he's not hungry, he will by default look for his father, and follow him.
 But if he is following his father, and gets hungry, he will stray away so that he can look for food.
 The cub eats warthogs, marecats and insects.
 The order of eating is the same as the male and female lion.
 If hes moderately hungry, he'll go for the closest food, if hes starving he'll go for the closest food.
+The cub cannot be eaten by anyone, as no one will hurt a cub.

 - Monkey
-	- If the monkey is full, he will walk around aimlesly, and try to avoid
+	- If the monkey is full, he will walk around aimlesly, and try to avoid hyenas.
+If he's not full, he'll look for bananas.

+- Warthog
+	- The warthog is kind of stupid, he only thinks about two things: Food, and avoid beeing eaten by hyenas or lions.
+When he's not hungry he'll walk around minding his own business.
+When he does get hungry, he'll go looking for insects to eat.

+- Marecat
+	- The marecat is always trying to follow the warthog as long as the marecat isn't hungry.
+He searches for the warthog as far as he can see, and then follows him until he gets hungry.
+When its hungry it'll stray away from the warthog and go look for insects to eat.
+He will try to aviod hyenas and lions to the best of his abilities.

 ## Svar på spørsmål